 - We publish content that is in context to the conversation, whether positive or negative, and whether favorable or unfavorable to National Grid

 - We do not publish content that is ugly, offensive, denigrating or completely out of context.

 These National Grid communications resources should be helpful as you consider what content to promote in social media.
-Start here if you are new to this.
+Start here if you’re new to this.
 It will help you generate ideas and become social media savvy.

 When in doubt, contact a member of our social media team.
-If you have any questions, contact a member of the social media team, and if we cannot answer you, we will recommend the appropriate subject matter expert.
+If you have any questions, contact a member of the Emerging Digital Channels team, and if we can’t answer you, we’ll recommend the appropriate subject matter expert.

 Remember, perception is reality.
 Be sure that all content associated with you is consistent with your work and with National Grid’s values and professional standards.
 We want our employees to have fun and talk about the positive work National Grid is doing throughout its service territory, but you are still responsible for your individual content.